Michael William Balfe: Early life and career

-Balfe was born in Dublin, where his musical gifts became apparent at an early age.
-He received instruction from his father, a dancing master and violinist, and the composer William Rooke.
-His family moved to Wexford when he was a child.
+Balfe was born in Dublin and grew up on Pitt Street, which was renamed Balfe Street in 1917 in his honour.
+His musical gifts became apparent at an early age, and he received instruction from his father, a dancing master and violinist, and from the composer William Rooke.
+Balfe's family moved to Wexford when he was a child.
 Between 1814 and 1815, Balfe played the violin for his father's dancing-classes, and at the age of seven composed a polacca.

 In 1817, he appeared as a violinist in public, and in this year composed a ballad, first called "Young Fanny" and afterwards, when sung in Paul Pry by Madame Vestris, "The Lovers' Mistake".
-In 1823, upon the death of his father, the teenaged Balfe moved to London and was engaged as a violinist in the orchestra of the Theatre Royal, Drury Lane.
+In 1823, upon his father's death, the teenaged Balfe moved to London and was engaged as a violinist in the orchestra of the Theatre Royal, Drury Lane.
 He eventually became the leader of that orchestra.
-While there, he studied violin with Charles Edward Horn and composition with Charles Frederick Horn, the organist, from 1824, at St. George's Chapel, Windsor.
+While there, he studied violin with Charles Edward Horn and composition with Charles Frederick Horn, the organist, from 1824, at St George's Chapel, Windsor Castle.

 While still playing the violin, Balfe pursued a career as an opera singer.
 He debuted unsuccessfully at Norwich in Carl Maria von Weber's Der Freischütz.
 In 1825, his wealthy patron Count Mazzara took him to Rome for vocal and musical studies and introduced him to Luigi Cherubini.
 Balfe also pursued composing: in Italy, he wrote his first dramatic work, a ballet, La Perouse.
 He became a protégé of Rossini's, and at the close of 1827, he appeared as Figaro in The Barber of Seville at the Italian opera in Paris.

 Balfe soon returned to Italy, where he was based for the next eight years, singing and composing several operas.
 He met Maria Malibran while singing at the Paris Opera during this period.
 In 1829 in Bologna, Balfe composed his first cantata for the soprano Giulia Grisi, then 18 years old.
 She performed it with the tenor Francesco Pedrazzi with much success.
-Balfe produced his first complete opera, I rivali di se stessi, at Palermo in the carnival season of 1829–1830.
+Balfe produced his first complete opera, I rivali di se stessi, at Palermo in the carnival season of 1829–30.

-In Lugano, Switzerland, around 1831 he married Lina Roser (1806–1888), a Hungarian-born singer of Austrian parentage whom he had met at Bergamo.
+In Lugano, Switzerland, around 1831, he married Lina Roser (1806–1888), a Hungarian-born singer of Austrian parentage whom he had met at Bergamo.
 The couple had two sons and two daughters.
 Their younger son, Edward, died in infancy.
 Their elder son, Michael William Jr., died in 1915.
 Their daughters were Louisa (1832–1869) and Victoire.
-Balfe wrote another opera Un avvertimento ai gelosi at Pavia, and Enrico Quarto at Milan, where he had been engaged to sing in Rossini's Otello with Malibran at La Scala in 1834.
-An unpopular attempt at "improving" Giacomo Meyerbeer's opera, Il crociato in Egitto, by interpolated music of his own, compelled Balfe to throw up his engagement at the theatre La Fenice in Venice.
+Balfe wrote another opera, Un avvertimento ai gelosi, at Pavia, and Enrico Quarto at Milan, where he had been engaged to sing in Rossini's Otello with Malibran at La Scala in 1834.
+An unpopular attempt at "improving" Giacomo Meyerbeer's opera Il crociato in Egitto by interpolating music of his own compelled Balfe to throw up his engagement at the theatre La Fenice in Venice.